Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets:} The information of the SCD is shown in Table \ref{SCDinformation}.
-We sampled 520 images from CPLC as the carton stacking skeleton data and used the method in chapter \ref{subS:3.2} to label them.
-Then, we randomly selected 269 single-sided instances, 51 double-sided instances, and 23 three-sided instances from FM as the substitute texture for foreground.
-In addition, 149 single-sided instances, 27 double-sided instances, and 30 three-sided instances are randomly sampled from ECLC for texture replacement.
-All experiments take CPLC as base dataset which is split into 3589 images for training and 500 images for testing.
+\textbf{Datasets:} The information of the SCD is shown in Table\ref{SCDinformation}.
+There are 520 images from CPLC as the carton stacking skeleton and used the method in chapter\ref{subS:3.2} to label them.
+Then, we collect 269 single-sided instances, 51 double-sided instances, and 23 three-sided instances from FM as the foreground texture datasets.
+In addition, 149 single-sided instances, 27 double-sided instances, and 30 three-sided instances are collected from ECLC as the other foreground texture datasets.
+All experiments take CPLC as a base dataset which is split into 3589 images for training and 500 images for testing.

-\textbf{Evaluation metric:} We adopt the same performance measurement as the MS COCO Challenge \cite{lin2014microsoft} to report the experimental results including the calculation of mean Average Precision (mAP) for a specific value of the IoU threshold to determine true positives and false positives.
-The main performance measurement used in this benchmark is shown by AP, which is averaging mAP across the different value of IoU thresholds, i.e. IoU = {.5, .6, .7, · · ·, .9}.

-\textbf{Implementation details:} All experiments are implemented on basis of PyTorch\cite{paszke2019pytorch} and MMDetection \cite{chen2019mmdetection}.
+\textbf{Implementation details:} All experiments are implemented on basis of MMDetection \cite{chen2019mmdetection}.
 We utilize ResNet-18 in RetinaNet\cite{lin2017focal} as backbones which are pre-trained on ImageNet.
 A mini-batch of 4 images per GPU is used during training RetinaNet\cite{lin2017focal} and Faster R-CNN\cite{ren2016faster}, thus making a total mini-batch of 8 images on 2 GPUs.
 The synchronized Stochastic Gradient Descent (SGD) is used for model optimization.
 The weight decay of 0.0001 and the momentum of 0.9 are adopted.
 A linear scaling rule\cite{goyal2017linear} is carried out to set the learning rate during training (0.005 in RetinaNet and 0.01 in Faster R-CNN).
 And a linear warm-up strategy is adopted in the first 500 iterations.
 Besides that the learning rate changes linearly with mini-batch, the flip ratio is 0.5 and the image scale is [600, 1000] in all experiments.
 And other settings are consistent with the default settings of MMDetection\cite{chen2019mmdetection}.